Palisades fires: Is it safe to travel to California and is LAX closed?

 Other wildfires have also been declared, including the Eaton Fire, which has spread over 1,000 acres through Altadena, Pasadena, Arcadia, and Sierra Madre, and the Hurst Fire in Sylmar at 500 acres.

-Almost 300,000 homes and businesses across southern California had been left without power as the fire continues to rage, meanwhile over a thousand fire service personnel have been deployed to the scene to try and combat the fires.
+Almost 300,000 homes and businesses across southern California had been left without power as the fire continues to rage, meanwhile over 1,000 firefighters have been deployed to the scene to try and combat the fires.

 Pacific Palisades is a residential community and attracts very few tourists, however, the area it sits in, Los Angeles County, is popular with visitors who are heading to the sandy shores of Venice Beach, exploring Hollywood and touring round studios and museums among many other attractions.